2022 Philadelphia Phillies season: World Series

-Before Game 5, Meek Mill performed a song Dreams and Nightmares and rode with the Phillie Phanatic on his ATV.
-Phillies had ample opportunities in Game 5 of the World Series, but were unable to capitalize.
+Before Game 5, rapper and Philadelphia native Meek Mill performed his song Dreams and Nightmares and rode with the Phillie Phanatic on his ATV.
 In a recreation of the final out of the 2008 World Series, Brad Lidge threw the ceremonial first pitch to Carlos Ruiz.
-The Phillies donned their powder blue throwback uniforms from the 1970s and 1980s, which they traditionally do on Thursday home games.Altuve led off the game with a double, advanced to third base on an error, and scored on a single by Jeremy Peña.
+The Phillies donned their powder blue throwback uniforms from the 1970s and 1980s, which they traditionally do on Thursday home games.
+The Phillies had ample opportunities in Game 5 of the World Series, but were unable to capitalize.
+Altuve led off the game with a double, advanced to third base on an error, and scored on a single by Jeremy Peña.
 Kyle Schwarber hit a lead off home run, off of Justin Verlander, to tie the game at 1–1.
 Peña hit a home run to put the Astros ahead at 2–1 in the fourth inning.
 The Phillies, who had put runners in scoring position throughout the next four innings, including the bases loaded, did not score another run off of Verlander, who finished his appearance with six strikeouts and four walks allowed in five innings.
-In the top of the eighth inning, Altuve scored from third base on a ground out by Yordan Álvarez, widening the Astros' lead to 3–1.
+In the top of the eighth inning, Altuve scored from third base on a ground out by Yordan Alvarez, widening the Astros' lead to 3–1.
 In the bottom of the eighth inning, Castellanos scored on an RBI single by Jean Segura narrowing the Phillies' deficit and putting runners on the corners.
 Ryan Pressly entered to try for a five-out save, his fourth appearance in the series.
 He recorded a strikeout of Marsh and a hard-hit Schwarber groundout to Trey Mancini to end the eighth inning.
 In the ninth inning, Chas McCormick made a leaping catch at the right-center wall on a flyball hit by J. T. Realmuto for the second out, preventing a likely double or triple.

 Game 6 saw the Phillies send Zack Wheeler to the mound again.
 The Astros countered with Framber Valdez.
 The game remained scoreless through five innings before Schwarber hit a solo home run to right field for the Phillies in the top of the sixth inning.
-Wheeler allowed Jose Altuve and Jeremy Peña to reach base and was relieved by Jose Alvarado in preparation for Yordan Álvarez.
-Alvarado then gave up a three-run home run to Álvarez.
+Wheeler allowed Jose Altuve and Jeremy Peña to reach base and was relieved by Jose Alvarado in preparation for Yordan Alvarez.
+Alvarado then gave up a three-run home run to Alvarez.
 The Astros went on to win the game and the World Series by a score of 4–1.